-1. The staging area for the start of the event will be downriver from the Village of Clayton, near Washington Island.
+1. The staging area for the start of the event will be upriver from the Village of Clayton, near Bartlett Point.

-2. Boats will be released by radio 2 to 4 at a time after being cleared by a Marshall.
+2. Boats will be released by radio in their assigned groups at a time after being cleared by a Marshall.

 3. No boat is to pass the Pace Boat/Safety Boat until after the end of the 30 MPH zone.
-Passing the Pace Boat in a designated slow zone is immediate disqualification.
+Passing the Pace Boat in a designated slow zone is grounds for immediate disqualification.

-4. The start of the event will be 30 MPH from designated start spot, past the village of Clayton, to a spot likely equal to the head of Bartlett Point.
-At this point, we will have the Clayton Fireboat spraying a stream of water in the air to signal boats may accelerate as they pass.
-We have a backup plan for this location in case the fireboat is called out.
+4. The start of the event will be 30 MPH from designated start spot just downriver of Bartlett Point, past the village of Clayton, to a spot likely equal to the head of Round Island.
+At this point, we will have the Clayton Fireboat spraying a stream of water in the air to signal boats may accelerate to 60 MPH as they pass.
 There will be marshal boats clearing the area prior to the start.

 6. Upon arrival near Cape Vincent, boats will of course decelerate as they get to the 2 marshal boats and pass the Village dock in single file.
 Boats will be held inside of the break wall in Cape Vincent until all have arrived, thus almost eliminating oncoming traffic.
 There will not be a card picked up in Cape Vincent for safety reasons.

 7. Boats will be restarted in the same fashion leaving Cape Vincent.
-Boats will be released by radio 2 to 4 at a time after being cleared by a Marshall on command by an event official.
+Boats will be released by radio in their assigned groups after being cleared by a Marshall, on command by an event official.

-8. As boats return downriver passing by Clayton, they will again slow down at Bartlett Point where the Clayton VFD fireboat will be spraying water.
-Boats will fall in behind a safety boat and follow the safety boat as they get into the congested area near the Village of Clayton.
+8. As boats return downriver passing by Carlton Island, they will again slow down as they approach Bartlett Point, passing once again by Clayton.
 This area has been designated as a maximum 50 MPH zone.

-10. Following lunch, boats will again be released 2 to 4 at a time with a radio call after being cleared by a marshal and on command of an event official.
+10. Following lunch, boats will again be released in their assigned groups after being cleared by a marshal and on command of an event official.

-12. Participants are free to run their boats all the way to the Brockville Narrows where they again slow down to 30 MPH through the Brockville narrows and then continue on to Ogdensburg where they will slow down to idle speed when they get to the marshal boats are stationed.
-Boats will be escorted parade style past the village docks and the port for public viewing.
+12. The Brockville Narrows are a designated 30 MPH zone.
+From there participants are free to run their boats all the way to Ogdensburg where they will slow down to idle speed when they get to the marshal boats stationed at the entrance to the Port of Ogdensburg.
+Boats will be escorted parade style past the city docks and the port for public viewing.
 There will not be a card picked up in Ogdensburg for safety reasons.

 13. Boats will idle and stage just down river from the port and wait for yet another restart.
-Boats will be released by radio 2 to 4 at a time after being cleared by a Marshall on command by an event official.
+Boats will be released in their assigned groups after being cleared by a Marshall, on command by an event official.

-15. Boats will go up river through the Wallace Island cut and be released to run again as they leave that slow zone.
+15. Boats will go upriver through the American Narrows, this is a 30 mph zone all the way under the American span of the 1000 Islands Bridge to Rock Island Light House and be released to run again as they leave that slow zone.